|Course Length:||7 Weeks Full-Time|

 - Join a programme which is ideal if you are returning to study and/or seeking to enhance your subject knowledge and skills.

 Fastrack is an intensive, 7-week Preparation for Higher Education programme for adults.
-It is designed to give you the skills and knowledge to study a degree.
-The programme is free of charge, with the exception of paying for Disclosure and Barring Service (DBS) Enhanced Disclosure (applicable to Fastrack initial teacher training students only), the cost of which is currently £50.
+It is designed to give you the skills and knowledge to study for a degree.
+The programme is free of charge.

-The Fastrack subjects available for June 2018 entry are Biology, Business, Computing, Early Years Education Initial Teacher Training, Education, English, Geography, Health and Social Care, History, Law and Criminology, Media, Operating Department Practice, Performing Arts, Primary Education Initial Teacher Training), Professional Education, Psychology, Secondary Education Initial Teacher Training and Social Sciences.
+Fastrack subjects available for June 2020 entry are Biology, Business and Management, Computing, Education, English and Creative Writing, Geography, Health and Social Care, History, Law and Criminology, Media, Nursing, Operating Department Practice, Performing Arts, Professional Education, Psychology, Religion, Social Sciences, and Teacher Training.

 What will I study?